- Currently an Associate Professor in Complex Systems at The University of Sydney.

 - Grant/funding success, listed above, including: ARC DECRA and Discovery grants, Telstra FORD Grant, Postgraduate stipends, travel grants.

-- Impact on my field: e.g. h-index of 15 on ISI, 26 on Google scholar; >1800 citations on Google scholar; my work has been included in a Master's level course "Nonstandard computation" at Portland State University.
+- Impact on my field: e.g. h-index of 38 on Google scholar, 26 on ISI; >4500 citations on Google scholar, >1800 on ISI; my work has been included in a Master's level course "Nonstandard computation" at Portland State University.

-- Learned society memberships: IEEE, IEEE Information Theory society, International Society for Artificial Life.
+- Learned society memberships: IEEE, IEEE Information Theory society, IEEE Computational Intelligence Society, Organisation for computational neuroscience (OCNS), Complex Systems Society.

 - Interdisciplinary perspective as a complex systems scientist, including attendance at the 2007 Santa Fe Institute Complex Systems Summer School, and experience applying analysis across brain imaging data, models of biological networks, modular robotics, and cellular automata.